nodegui/nodegui/docs/tutorial/development-environment.md

 We strongly suggest you use some kind of version manager for Node.Js.
 This would allow you to switch to any version of nodejs quite easily.
 We recommend `nvm`: https://github.com/nvm-sh/nvm

-We strongly recommend Powershell as preferred terminal in Windows.

 Confirm that both `node` and `npm` are available by running:

 ```sh